 Then, in the 83rd minute ‘keeper Gil Merrick cleared the ball from a corner and Tom Finney flicked it on to the centre forward near the halfway line.
 Lofthouse, chased by the Austrian defence, carried the ball into the area and placed it past goalie Musil for the winner.
 He said later; “I never saw the ball enter the Austrian net for the best goal of my life”.
 He had been clattered by a defender as he shot and was carried from the field.

 In the Daily Herald, Clifford Webb wrote; “Every man-jack did a hero’s job, but the player who provided the really tremendous thrill for the frantically cheering English colony was Nat Lofthouse.

-The performance certainly cemented Nat’s place as England’s number nine.
+The performance certainly cemented Nat’s place as England’s number nine and six goals for the Football League against the Irish League further underlined it.
 He started his country’s next 12 internationals scoring 13 times.